The easiest dessert recipe you can ‘wow’ your guests with and have prepared hours before they even arrive…

 Do note that the more liquid, the better.
 The cake likes to soak up as much of it as possible so don’t hold back 🙂

-- 400g frozen berries, thawed (keep berry liquid)
+- 400g frozen berries, thawed (keep berry liquid), mixed with 1 tablespoon sugar

 - 1 chocolate cake (store bought or home made), cut into cubes